Wire transfer fees: All you need to know

 Send money with Wise

 Wise is a great choice if you’re interested in a low-cost way to send money abroad.
-You can avoid high international wire fees with Wise, you need only pay a low, transparent fee.
+You can avoid high international wire fees with Wise, you need only pay a low, upfront fee.

 Wise has over 10 million happy customers, so you can be sure your money will arrive fast and securely.
-Our mission is to build instant transfers for everyone, everywhere.
+Their mission is to build instant transfers for everyone, everywhere.

 Send the wire transfer online